 As part of the site preparation phase, the 11-story hospital tower was imploded – an exiting milestone in the site’s physical transformation.
 Click here to watch a video of the implosion.

-Having set the table for new building construction, TM Montante Development has partnered with Morgan Communities and is now moving forward with a six-story mixed-use building that will include retail storefronts on the ground floor and residential units above.
-The development team is working toward construction in Summer 2017.
+Having set the table for new building construction, TM Montante Development has partnered with Morgan Communities and is now moving forward with mixed-use buildings that will include retail storefronts on the ground floor and residential units above.
+The development team is working toward construction in 2018.

 What is the project timeline and when will the project be completed?